woehrl01/volumesocket/README.md

 # VolumeSocket

-This application broadcasts the current ambient volume via websocket.
+This server application broadcasts the current ambient volume via websocket.
-The volume is recorded via microphone.
+The volume is recorded via the attached microphone.

-**Test with Python 2.7**
+**Tested with Python 2.7**

 ####Required Libraries: